 The first Basketball Hall of Fame opened in 1968 on the campus of Springfield College.
 In 1985, the Naismith Memorial Basketball Hall of Fame was relocated to downtown Springfield.
 As the city's planners began in the late '90s to dream of an expanded and revitalized urban environment along the Connecticut River, it was only natural that the Hall of Fame would serve as the centerpiece of the Springfield Riverfront Redevelopment Project.
-In addition to the new shrine to Naismith's game and its legendary players, the 18-acre project features an Uno Chicago Grill, Max's Tavern and Mama Iguana's restaurants, the Hilton Garden Inn (check rates at kayak.com), a Visitor Information Center and a riverfront park.
+In addition to the new shrine to Naismith's game and its legendary players, the 18-acre project features an Uno Chicago Grill, Max's Tavern and Mama Iguana's restaurants, the Hilton Garden Inn (check rates and reviews at TripAdvisor), a Visitor Information Center and a riverfront park.

 Visit the Hall